Review of Anatomy of Nonfiction

 Where and How to Purchase Anatomy of Nonfiction:

-- Anatomy of Nonfiction at the ICL Writer's Bookstore.
-I understand from Peggy Thomas that it is likely to go out of print soon, but for now it is available here.
+- Anatomy of Nonfiction at the Institute for Writer's Bookstore.
+I understand from Peggy Thomas that it may go out of print soon, but for now it is available here.

 Disclosure: I received a review copy of this book free of charge from the publisher, as do most reviewers.
 I also earn commissions on purchases of books via links on this site, as explained on my policy page.